 It’s also making a real impact on San Antonio, a city with a diverse economy built on military bases, tourism and medical technology, but not – notably – heavy industry.
 Toyota is partnering with local schools to train the skilled workers it needs to fill jobs at the plant, something increasingly critical as it pushes the limits of its production capacity to meet the needs of a red-hot truck market at a time of low fuel prices.

 Toyota is also promoting its Texas heritage more loudly than ever.
 The company’s Texas-built trucks have long carried stickers with the state’s flag that read “Born in Texas, built by Texans,” but in recent years Toyota has begun taking steps to link its trucks to the historic land on which they’re assembled.
-The 1794 Edition Tundra pickup, for example, is named for the year a colonist founded a ranch that grew to more than 24,000 acres in 1794 — the same land where Toyota builds its trucks today.
+The 1794 Edition Tundra pickup, for example, is named for the year a colonist founded a ranch that grew to more than 24,000 acres in 1794 — the same land where Toyota builds its trucks and where you can see toyota trucks for sale today.

 Check out more News and Reviews on Toyota »